kordless/blender-scripting/README.md

 # Scripting Python for Blender 2.8
-Scripting in [Blender](https://www.blender.org/) with Python 3.
+Mind blowing scripting in [Blender 2.8+](https://www.blender.org/) with Python 3.

 ## Attribution
 Original project forked from https://github.com/njanakiev/blender-scripting.
-Thanks @njanakiev!
+Updated to support Blender 2.8.

+Thanks to @njanakiev for the base content!

 ## Table of Contents
 - [Requirements](#requirements)